 The precision agriculture tool is a reliable source of environmental data, so customers monitor factors that influence plant growth.
-EOS Crop Monitoring provides soil moisture data, and I’m proud to say that only another vendor on the market offers this data.
+EOSDA Crop Monitoring provides soil moisture data, and I’m proud to say that only another vendor on the market offers this data.
 Also, the platform lets users view 14-day forecasts, access historical weather data since 2006, and compare 5-year average weather data with a current year to define trends in crop development.

 Finally, what’s the point in remote monitoring of fields if you can’t organize a team to react to detected issues promptly?
-For this purpose, EOS Crop monitoring developers built a mobile scouting app.
+For this purpose, EOSDA Crop Monitoring developers built a mobile scouting app.
 It notifies users about problem areas and allows for assigning tasks to scouts who can add notes and photos about a spot during an on-site inspection.
 The app has team management capabilities meaning one can assign user roles based on their responsibilities (admin, scout, or observer).
 The feature ensures easy information sharing between agents, agronomists, farmers, and scouts, keeping data trustworthy and transparent.
 At last, it’s possible to add as many users to the platform as needed without paying fees.

 What Partnership Options Are Available For Input Suppliers?

 - Off-the-shelf EOSDA Crop Monitoring with a subscription starting from 5,000 ha.
 A dedicated account manager will assist a partner once they activate the option.